 - an understanding of React and how it works

 I'll be using Next.js in this project, but feel free to use the framework of your choice.
-Just make sure to have Node.js installed on your computer or you can use an online code editor like codesandbox.
+Just make sure to have Node.js installed on your computer to follow along with our serverless web app tutorial.

 Project overview

-You'll create a serverless profile link management app similar to Linktree, using Next.js and TailwindCSS for the frontend, PlanetScale for the database, and Vercel for deployment.
+You'll create a serverless web app for profile link management similar to Linktree, using Next.js and TailwindCSS for the frontend, PlanetScale for the database, and Vercel for deployment.
 The app allows users to create, read, update, and delete their profile links and share them on social media bios.

 Setting up your environment

-To make things easier for you, I created starter code with frontend so you can focus on the fun part (serverless backend).
-Fork the codesandbox or run the following command to start the local development environment.
+To make things easier for you, I created a starter codebase with a frontend so you can focus on the fun part (serverless backend).
+Run the following command to start the local development environment:

 yarn create next-app profile-links-app -e https://github.com/giridhar7632/profile-links-starter